-> First of all, it is important to realize that separation anxiety is a normal part of child development.
-It usually starts around 9 months of age and then fades over time, usually by 18 months – years of age.
+First of all, it is important to realize that separation anxiety is a normal part of child development.
+It usually starts around 9 months of age and then fades over time, usually by 18 months.
 In some children it lingers, indicating the need for intervention.
 In normal childhood development, separation anxiety between 9-18 months indicates healthy attachment to the parent.
 The child quickly calms down as soon as the parent returns.

 Having a consistent, predictable schedule can help reduce anxiety.
 Kids in general, but especially children with high anxiety, thrive on predictable routines.
 They get into comfortable patterns of behavior and know what is expected of them.
 When parents have routines and a child recognizes a pattern such as being left with grandma on Friday nights, they become more adjusted with each time that it happens.